dabapps/django-zen-queries/README.md

 `TemplateResponse` (and `SimpleTemplateResponse`) objects are lazy, meaning that template rendering happens on the way "out" of the Django stack. `zen_queries.TemplateResponse` and `zen_queries.SimpleTemplateResponse` are subclasses of these with `queries_disabled` applied to the `render` method.

-#### Serializer mixin
+#### Django REST framework Serializer and View mixins

 Django REST framework serializers are another major source of unexpected queries.
-Adding a field to a serializer (perhaps deep within a tree of nested serializers) can very easily cause your application to suddenly start emitting hundreds of queries. `zen_queries.rest_framework.QueriesDisallowedMixin` can be applied to any serializer to wrap `queries_disabled` around the `.data` property, meaning that the serialization phase is not allowed to execute any queries.
+Adding a field to a serializer (perhaps deep within a tree of nested serializers) can very easily cause your application to suddenly start emitting hundreds of queries. `zen_queries.rest_framework.QueriesDisabledSerializerMixin` can be applied to any serializer to wrap `queries_disabled` around the `.data` property, meaning that the serialization phase is not allowed to execute any queries.
+You can also add a mixin to your REST framework views, `zen_queries.rest_framework.QueriesDisabledViewMixin`, which overrides `get_serializer` to mix the `QueriesDisabledSerializerMixin` into your existing serializer.

 #### Escape hatch